OlivierLD/ROB/raspberry-sailor/MUX-implementations/NMEA-multiplexer-basic/USE_CASES.md

 nohup ./mux.sh nmea.mux.gps.sensor.nmea-fwd.yaml &
 #
 ```
+> Note: the mapping on `/dev/ttyS80` is used in `nmea.mux.gps.sensor.nmea-fwd.yaml`.
+Make sure it matches your config.

 > Note: to _stop_ all the servers started above, run a script like:
 > ```
 > #!/bin/bash